Skip to content

 Trazodone Side Effects in Elderly

 Common side effects of trazodone in elderly people include drowsiness, dizziness, blurred vision, dry mouth, constipation, and headache.
-Other less common side effects can include an irregular heartbeat or fainting, changes in appetite or weight gain/loss, confusion and difficulty concentrating.
-In rare cases agitation or hallucinations may occur.
+Other less common side effects can include an irregular heartbeat or fainting, appetite or weight gain/loss changes, confusion, and difficulty concentrating.
+In rare cases, agitation or hallucinations may occur.

-Elderly people may be particularly sensitive to the sedative effects of trazodone.
-As a result they should not operate vehicles or heavy machinery until any sedation is completely gone and it is safe to do so.
-Trazodone should also be used with caution when taking other medications that affect blood pressure as it can cause low blood pressure (hypotension) resulting in lightheadedness and dizziness.
+Elderly people may be susceptible to the sedative effects of trazodone.
+As a result, they should not operate vehicles or heavy machinery until any sedation is completely gone and it is safe to do so.
+Trazodone should also be used cautiously when taking other medications that affect blood pressure, as it can cause low blood pressure (hypotension), resulting in lightheadedness and dizziness.

-It is very important to notify your healthcare provider right away if any side effects occur as a result of taking trazodone.
+Notify your healthcare provider right away if any side effects occur as a result of taking trazodone.
 Your doctor may be able to adjust the dosage or prescribe an alternative medication more suitable for elderly people.
-It is also important to remember that trazodone should not be stopped abruptly, as this can lead to withdrawal symptoms such as headaches, nausea, vomiting, insomnia, sweating, confusion and irritability.
+It is also important to remember that trazodone should not be stopped abruptly, as this can lead to withdrawal symptoms such as headaches, nausea, vomiting, insomnia, sweating, confusion, and irritability.

-In conclusion, trazodone can help to manage depression in elderly people but it does come with risks and side effects that must be taken into consideration before beginning treatment.
-Talk with your doctor about any concerns you have related to taking trazodone and follow their instructions carefully.
-With the right precautions and communication, trazodone can be a helpful tool for managing depression in elderly people.
+In conclusion, Trazodone can help to manage depression in elderly people, but it does come with risks and side effects that must be taken into consideration before beginning treatment.
+Talk with your doctor about your concerns about taking trazodone and follow their instructions carefully.
+With suitable precautions and communication, Trazodone can be a helpful tool for managing depression in elderly people.

 Trazodone and Alcohol Statistics